 The most recent research shows that after 20-30 sessions of rTMS therapy, the client either no longer meets criteria for depression (remission: 55%) or at least notices a significant improvement (response: 66%).
 The majority of clients maintain the reduction in symptoms received from treatment even after 6 months post completing their rTMS treatment. rTMS is often combined with cognitive behavioural therapy to optimize the results.

-Repetitive Transcranial Magnetic Stimulation (rTMS) or repeated magnetic brain stimulation is used in the treatment of severe depressive complaints for which a pulsating magnetic field is used to stimulate specific parts of the brain.
+Transcranial Magnetic Stimulation (TMS) also called repetitive Transcranial Magnetic Stimulation) is used in the treatment of severe depressive complaints for which a pulsating magnetic field is used to stimulate specific parts of the brain.
 Scientific research shows that the cause of depression largely lies in the communication between the prefrontal cortex (Dorsolateral Prefrontal Cortex (DLPFC)), and the deeper anterior cingulate (AC).
 In depression there is a disturbed communication between these DLPFC and ACC structures. rTMS stimulation focuses specifically on this small area (DLPFC), usually right or left frontal.
 Repeated stimulation of this area will improve communication between these structures and reduces depressive symptoms.